-In 2017, Childline answered 352,504 calls to the phone service and recorded a 33 per cent increase in the number of contacts to its online services.
-Recognising this trend, the ISPCC has transformed Childline’s online service to grow its capacity to deliver services to children through whichever means they choose to use to make contact.
-The new Childline online service can be found at Childline.ie
+The ISPCC has transformed Childline’s online service to grow its capacity to deliver services to children through whichever means they choose to use to make contact - by call, text or online chat.
+The new Childline online service can be found at Childline.ie.

 The Childline service, which operates from units across the country, is provided by a team of volunteers and staff who work to ensure children have somewhere to turn.

 Childline is funded predominantly through donations - you can read more about our fundraising to keep Childline listening here.